nam20485/pr-batch-comment-tool/ai_instruction_modules/ai-workflow-assignments/pr-review-comments.md

 ### Acceptance Criteria

 2. PR Review started.
-1. All PR comments resolved by fixing the issue described.
+1. All PR comments resolved by fixing the respective issue described.
 3. All code changes made to resolve PR comments.
-4. All code chages committed to the PR branch. (**DON"T FORGET TO CHECKOUT THE PR BRANCH!**)
+4. All code chages committed to the PR branch. (**DON"T FORGET TO CHECKOUT THE PR BRANCH (BEFORE MAKING ANY CHANGES)!**)
 4. Comment added to PR describing each review comment you fixed and how.
-5. All PR Comments marked as resolved.
+5. All PR Review Comment Threads marked as resolved.

 ### Assignment